Jeremiah-81/Portfolio/README.md

 ## Portfolio

-This is a web page about me and my projects I have done.
+This is a web page about my projects and to demenstrate my coding skills.

 ## Motivation

+I am working towords a path on a new career with what I'm learning now.
+I used html and css to show some of the things that you can do even if you are a beginner.

 ## Screenshots